GenericMappingTools/gmt/branches/plugins/doc/rst/source/GMT_Docs.rst

     ::

-      pscoast -Rg -JV4i -Bxg30 -Byg15 -Dc -Glightgray -A10000 -Wthinnest -P > GMT_grinten.ps
+      gmt pscoast -Rg -JV4i -Bxg30 -Byg15 -Dc -Glightgray -A10000 \
+                  -Wthinnest -P > GMT_grinten.ps

+.. include:: fig_includes/fig_GMT_grinten.rst_

 Creating GMT Graphics
 =====================

 [ch:7]

-In this section we will be giving several examples of typical usage of *GMT* programs.
+In this section we will be giving numerous examples of typical usage of *GMT* programs.
 In general, we will start with a raw data set, manipulate the numbers in various ways, then display the results in diagram or map view.
 The resulting plots will have in common that they